 This brings regenerative therapies in treating wounds.
 The application of stem cells to skin injuries becomes favourable as the skin is exposed compared to other “internal” organs.
 A suitable approach to deliver stem cells has been the “seed and soil” approach: the stem cells as the “seed” and a supportive framework as the “soil”-the latter allows for the efficient functioning of stem cells in the damaged tissue.

-A few examples of using various stem cells for treating wounds are given below:
+A few examples of using various stem cells to heal scars or treating wounds are given below:

 Mesenchymal stem cells (MSCs) have been shown to be involved in the 3 phases of wound healing.
 They secrete growth factors that support the process of re-epithelialization and angiogenesis to cause wound closure and healing.
 Another key aspect of MSCs is immune modulation.

-Early work in 2007 in Regenerative medicine by researchers Lataillade and team showed that bone marrow-derived mesenchymal stem cells augmented the healing of a severe radiation burn of a 27-year-old victim.
+Early work in 2007 in Regenerative medicine by researchers Lataillade and team showed that bone marrow-derived mesenchymal stem cells augmented to heal scars of a severe radiation burn of a 27-year-old victim.
 A combination of numerical dosimetry-guided surgery and cellular therapy showed no-repeat incidences of inflammation in the patient at 11 months post-treatment.

 A combined approach of mesenchymal stem cells from the bone marrow stem cells, platelets, fibrin glue, and collagen in 8 patients with non-healing diabetic ulcers caused healing in 3 patients and evident reduction of the wound in the remaining five patients in a report published by Ravari and colleagues in Cytotherapy (2011).